jsongcodes/creative-caboodle/README.md

 # creative caboodle | A Full Stack App
-creative caboodle is a React/Rails web application designed to give users a space to store their sources of inspiration and leave notes on it.
+creative caboodle is a React/Rails web application designed to give users a space to store their sources of inspiration based on topics and leave notes on it.

 ## General Information
 ### Problem